 3. Combine ½ cup Dijon mustard and ½ cup honey for bagels and smoked salmon.

-4. Drizzle honey over vanilla ice cream or yogurt and sprinkle with salted sunflower seeds
+4. Drizzle it over vanilla ice cream or yogurt and sprinkle with salted sunflower seeds

 5. Dip tops of cupcakes or muffins into liquid honey and sprinkle with finely grated orange rind.

-6. When measuring honey coat the cup with non-stick cooking spray and the honey will slide right out.
+6. When measuring it, coat the cup with non-stick cooking spray and it will slide right out.

-7. Honey may crystallize, that’s natural.
+7. It may crystallize, that’s natural.
 Place the container in hot (not boiling) water for a few minutes.

 Sara Waxman, OOnt, is an award-winning restaurant critic, best-selling cookbook author, food and travel journalist and has eaten her way through much of the free world for four decades, while writing about it in books, newspapers and magazines.
 She is the Editor in Chief of DINE and Destinations magazine.